Home / Coffee knowledge / Mamy: Robusta espresso and coffee pioneer from Guinea

 Mamy: Robusta espresso and coffee pioneer from Guinea

-Four years ago, an email from Mamy Dioubaté in Guinea landed in my inbox.
+Four years ago, an email from Mamy Dioubaté from Guinea landed in my inbox.
 Mamy asked me to taste some Robusta coffee samples for him.
-As you can read in the short story below, the coffee didn't pass muster back then.
-But we kept at it together.
-Today, Mamy's Robusta as an espresso is a sensation!
-A dense Robusta crema, a creamy and heavy body, and notes of toffee with a long aftertaste distinguish this espresso.
+As you can read in the short story below, the coffee didn't make the cut back then.
+But we stuck with it together.
+Today, Mamy's Robusta is a hit as an espresso!
+A dense Robusta crema, a creamy and heavy body, and notes of toffee with a long finish characterize this espresso.

 For us, coffee is about building relationships.
 Coffee grows slowly, and developing quality requires patience.
-Improvements are made from harvest to harvest, meaning from year to year.
-It’s a shared learning journey.
+Improvements are made from harvest to harvest, i.e., from year to year.
+It is a shared learning journey.

 Now we can drink Mamy's espresso together with you.
-And we are incredibly proud to be a part of this project.
+And we are immensely proud to be part of this project.

 Mamy Dioubaté is a pioneer.
 He has a vision.
-Mamy wants to “make the future Robusta,” as his motto goes.
-He supports Robusta farmers in Guinea's rural rainforest region in improving the quality of their coffee harvest.
+"Making the future of Robusta" is Mamy's motto.
+He works with Robusta farmers in the rural rainforest region of Guinea to improve the quality of their coffee harvests.

-My encounter with Mamy, the exchange, and the collaboration give me courage for the future.
-Together, we are taking steps towards social, ecological, and economic improvements in the Macenta region.
-At the same time, the collaboration is an example of how we want to work with coffee producers.
+Meeting Mamy, our exchanges, and our collaboration give me hope for the future.
+Together, we are taking steps toward social, ecological, and economic improvements in the Macenta region.
+At the same time, this collaboration is an example of how we want to work with coffee producers.

-We have strongly committed to future work with Mamy and pre-financed a significant portion of the next harvest.
+We are strongly committed to our future work with Mamy and have pre-financed a significant portion of the next harvest.

-Wishing you a wonderful end to the year,
+Wishing you a wonderful end of the year,

 Benjamin Hohlmann